Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Ask the IAM users to log into the AWS Management Console with MFA before making API calls using the CLI.
 - [ ] Restrict the IAM users to use of the console, as MFA is not supported for CLI use.
 - [x] Require users to use temporary credentials from the `get-session` token command to sign API calls.

+### A SysOps administrator needs to design a Disaster Recovery (DR) plan for an application on AWS.
+The application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
+The instances are in an Auto Scaling group.
+The application uses an Amazon Aurora PostgreSQL database.
+The Recovery Time Objective (RTO) and Recovery Point Objective (RPO) are 15 minutes each.
+Which combination of steps should the SysOps administrator take to meet these requirements MOST cost-effectively?
+(Choose two.)

+- [ ] Configure Aurora backups to be exported to the DR Region.
+- [x] Configure the Aurora cluster to replicate data to the DR Region by using the Aurora global database option.
+- [ ] Configure the DR Region with an ALB and an Auto Scaling group.
+Use the same configuration as in the primary Region.
+- [x] Configure the DR Region with an ALB and an Auto Scaling group.
+Set the Auto Scaling group's minimum capacity, maximum capacity, and desired capacity to `1`.
+- [ ] Manually launch a new ALB and a new Auto Scaling group by using AWS CloudFormation during a failover activity.